danvers/mySurvey/readme.md

 ## Survey Workspace

 This framework basically let's you create a survey on a specific topic.
-It is a collaborative workspace with ACL, UserManagement, a really simple News System and some feedback/comment function.
+It is a collaborative workspace with simple ACL, UserManagement, a really simple news system and some feedback/comment function.

 ## About this Framework